A Visual Guide to React Rendering - useMemo

 But notice that user.role

 holds a primitive value (string).
-It means we can directly put it in the dependency list and don’t worry about reference comparison.
+This means we can directly put it in the dependency list and not worry about reference comparison.
 Only when the value of user.role

 recalculate.